 RAD 101 Introduction to Radiography (2)

-This course introduces radiologic technology with emphasis on orientation to the radiology
+This course provides an introduction to radiologic technology with emphasis on orientation

 RAD 102 Radiology Patient Care Proc (2)

 This course provides a study of the procedures and techniques used in the care of

 This course is a study of the technological developments behind computed tomography,